GASP based BWB model implementation#

 • FuelMassGroup groups all fuel related components.
 In case of BWB, BWBFuselageMass is in place of FuselageMass.
 This group has a nonlinear solver.
 In order for it to converge, one must provide good initial guesses for the inputs.
 Otherwise, it may claim that convergence is reached but gives rise to a strange solution.

-• The computation in BodyTankCalculations of fuel.py can not be matched in GASP Fortran code.
-It is not very clear if it is correct.
+• The computation in BodyTankCalculations component can not be matched in GASP Fortran code exactly.
 It is possible that extra_fuel_volume becomes negative.
-I added code to make sure that it is always positive.
+We added code to make sure that it is always positive.

-• For fuselage mass, the empirical weight equation is quite different.
-It is computed in FuselageAndStructMass component.
-This component has two parts: fuselage mass and structural mass.
+• For fuselage mass of BWB aircraft, the empirical weight equation is quite different from conventional aircraft.
+It was computed in FuselageAndStructMass component.
+This component had two parts: fuselage mass and structural mass.
 In order to reuse the code for structural mass, this component is split into two components: FuselageMass and StructMass.
 For BWB, FuselageMass is replaced by BWBFuselageMass.

 • Note: The historic name of Mission.Design.FUEL_MASS_REQUIRED is INGASP.WFAREQ, but WFAREQ includes fuel margin in GASP while Mission.Design.FUEL_MASS_REQUIRED doesn’t.
 The historic name of Mission.Summary.TOTAL_FUEL_MASS is INGASP.WFA, but does not include fuel margin in GASP while Mission.Design.FUEL_MASS_REQUIRED does.

-• Note: GASP Fortran code has items that are not implemented in Aviary (e.g. tail boom support, tip tank weight, fuselage acoustic treatment, pylon, acoustic treatment).
+• Note: GASP Fortran code has features that are not implemented in Aviary (e.g. tail boom support, tip tank weight, fuselage acoustic treatment, pylon, acoustic treatment).

 • Comparison to GASP model